 In a statement provided to media outlets at the time, Lemon said he was being singled out despite other journalists being present.

-“It’s notable that I’ve been cast as the face of a protest I was covering as a journalist, especially since I wasn’t the only reporter there,” Lemon said earlier this month.
+“It’s notable that I’ve been cast as the face of a protest I was covering as a journalist, especially since I wasn’t the only reporter there,” Lemon said earlier in January.
 “That framing is telling.”

 In a Jan.
 19 podcast interview with IHIP News, Lemon said he did not know that protesters intended to enter a church.